Petlja/PSIML/docs/ProjectsInfrastructure.md

     source activate <<path>>
     ```

 In virtual environment new python packages can be installed without affecting base anaconda install.
-If something goes wrong virtual environment can be easily remove and recreated.
+If something goes wrong virtual environment can be easily removed and recreated.

 To reactivate virtual environment just repeat steps 1. and 3.